 Keep the Home Office Separate from the Home

-This can be difficult, as your office is actually a virtual one, composed of your desktop or laptop.
-While you’re working from home, there are many distractions and the ever-present temptation of taking a nap on the sofa or climbing back into bed.
-You can reduce these temptations and distractions by designating a separate room in your house as your home office.
-Turn it into a “professional” space and put away your personal stuff from view.
-Place only a comfortable chair and table for your desktop or laptop.
+This might be challenging because your office is really just your laptop or desktop computer.
+When working from home, there are several distractions, as well as the constant desire to take sleep on the couch or go back to bed.
+By reserving a specific space or converting your shed into she shed office, you may lessen these temptations and diversions.
+You can decorate your she shed office in any way you want, which can inspire you to work hard.
+You may transform it into a “professional” area and hide your personal belongings from view.
+Besides, you could also simply set up a comfy chair and table for your laptop or desktop.
 If you live in a one-space dwelling, place a divider between your workspace and the living area, and don’t use your bed as a chair or desk.

 Set Goals for the Day